-Angel.
+- Angel.
 The plan to capture Angelus has to qualify.
 It involved Faith doping up during a fight, allowing herself to be fed on, then Angelus getting high off the drugs she took.
-To be fair the plan was thought of as crazy and dangerous.

 Pope: So you think we can just sneak in from behind and take the Espheni by surprise.
 Well, that's insane.

 Weaver: Which is exactly what the enemy thinks.
 Which is why they have left the back end of the plant undefended.

 - One Zits storyline started off with Jeremy volunteering to work as a receptionist at his Dad's office for a bit.
 Walt says it's just crazy enough to work while Connie only agreed with the first three words of that line.
 It did ultimately work out.

 - Destroy The Godmodder: Lots and lots and lots of these.
 Enemy not taking damage from guns and swords?
 Hit him with a chair.
 The godmodder deflects nukes?
 Throw a nuclear snowball.
 Giant universe eating demon with infinite health?
 Burn his overcoat.